cargowire/DotNetDev/README.md

 It is suggested that you start by looking at the C# MVC implementation and then work your way through the others noting the differences as you go.

+## Some notes on Mono
+This solution has been tested using MonoDevelop v2.8.1 with the Mono Framework 2.10.6 on MAC OSX Lion.
+The WebForms and Nancy examples work out of the box (primarily due to the independence of the Nancy codebase and the maturity of webforms).
+To get the C# ASP.NET MVC project to work the System.Web.Helpers.dll, System.Web.Mvc.dll, System.Web.Razor.dll, System.Web.WebPages.Deployment.dll, System.Web.WebPages.dll and System.Web.WebPages.Razor.dll should be placed within the bin folder of the project (and the reference to System.Web.Mvc updated).
+These can be retrieved from the "\Program Files (x86)\Microsoft ASP.NET\ASP.NET MVC 3" and "\Program Files (x86)\Microsoft ASP.NET\ASP.NET Web Pages\" folders of a windows machone with MVC installed.

+To run projects from mono right click on the project and choose 'Run With' -> 'Mono Soft Debugger for ASP.NET'.

 ## Resources
 * [The web platform installer](http://www.microsoft.com/web/downloads/platform.aspx)
 * DotNetDev uses [NuGet](http://nuget.org/) for [Nancy](https://github.com/NancyFx/Nancy)